What to Expect in Your Session

 From the Beginning

-What was happening in your life just prior to the onset of the problem?
+What was happening in your life around that time

 -